Congratulations, you chose this beautiful instrument for creating music and will not regret it! But how to chose from the best flutes for beginners?

 Conclusion on how to chose from the best flutes for beginners

-To know what to do with it in the first moments, you can follow some useful videos on YouTube.
+To know what to do with it in the first moments, you can follow my free series of 14 days lessons for free.

 Be sure to take good care and maintenance of your new flute.
 Also play it for some minutes several times a day as that is the best way to enhance muscle memory.
 Be curious and not judging.
 Try things out!

 Also try to improve your breathing.
-You can do that by reading my article —-> here.
+You can do that by reading my article on that topic here.

 Now go and have fun!